gongzhem/stub_chain/README.md

 ## Data collections

+The raw data (in HDF5 format) of all the plot and subplot in Figs. 1-8 are included in `./data` folder.

 ## Figures
+Numerical results are presented bellow.

 ### FIG. 1: Band structure of the stub lattice under periodic boundary condition

 ![Figure 1](.assets/fig01.png)